drewschield/venom_population_genomics/README.md

 ### Variant calling

 Use GATK for individual variant discovery and variant calling among the cohort of samples.
-This is a two-step process, first using HaplotypeCaller to generate individual genomic VCFs (gVCFs), then using GenotypeGVCFs to call variants among samples and generate an all-sites VCF.
+This is a two-step process, first using HaplotypeCaller to generate individual genomic VCFs (GVCFs), then using GenotypeGVCFs to call variants among samples and generate an all-sites VCF.

 #### Set up environment